 The demand for pan masala is escalating in India as the leading players are offering innovative product variants, such as chocolate, sugar-coated fennel seeds, cardamom, saffron (Kesar), gulkand (sweet-preserved rose petals) and silver-coated betel nuts, to enhance the flavor and expand their consumer base.
 They are also introducing products in flexible, convenient and cost-efficient packaging, such as pouches or sachets.
 For instance, Rajnigandha, a product of Dharampal Satyapal Limited, is available in both sachets and tin packaging.
 Furthermore, the key players are improving the packaging to ensure longer shelf life and retain the fragrance of the product.
 At present, the market is experiencing a decline in the overall product sales as the Government of India has imposed a complete lockdown on account of the surging cases of the coronavirus disease (COVID-19).
 Consequently, the key players are unable to produce or deliver products at optimum capacity due to the unavailability of labor, supply chain disruptions, and limited availability of raw materials.
 However, the market is anticipated to grow once normalcy is regained.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 7.44% during 2020-2025.
+Looking forward, IMARC Group expects the pan masala market in India to exhibit moderate growth during the next five years.

 Breakup by Type: